Double Glueing over Free Exponential: with Measure Theoretic Applications: Introduction

 The most recent application of \cite{MTT} is done by Crubill\'{e}-Ehrhard-Pagani-Tasson \cite{Crubille} to Danos-Ehrhard \cite{DE}'s probabilistic coherent spaces, whose exponential is shown to be the free one.
 The category $\Pcoh$ of probabilistic coherent spaces is a probabilistic version of Girard's denotational semantics $\Coh$ of coherent spaces \cite{GirLL}.
 As the original semantics of linear logic, $\Coh$ has the distinctive feature of the linear duality, in terms of the graphical structure on webs, stating that a clique and anti-clique intersect in at most one singleton.
 Developing the web based method, Ehrhard investigates the linear duality in mathematically richer structures (e.g., K\"{o}the spaces \cite{EhrKothe}), and his investigation leads Danos-Ehrhard \cite{DE} to a probabilistic version of the duality, generalising the web to the non-negative real valued functions on it (i.e., fuzzy web), reminiscent of probability distributions on the web.
 When each function is identified as a vector enumerating its values, the probabilistic linear duality states that the inner product of the vectors from clique and anti-clique is not greater than $1$.
 Girard earlier addresses this quantitative form of the duality in \cite{Girquan}.

 The starting point of this paper is our attempt to comprehend \cite{Crubille}'s application to probabilistic semantics more generally, especially free from the web-based method, but extracting the abstract role of the duality more explicitly.
-We present two new methods respectively to the abstract orthogonality in the category-theory and to probabilistic semantics in the continuous measure-theory: (i) Reciprocal orthogonality enabling us to lift a free exponential to an intricate category (ii) Continuous orthogonality for linear logic between measure and measurable functions.
+We present two new methods respectively to the abstract orthogonality in the category-theory and to probabilistic semantics in the continuous measure-theory: (i) Lifting a free exponential to an intricate category with reciprocity of the orthogonality. (ii) Continuous orthogonality for linear logic between measures and measurable functions.